SamarthSail/PyPasswordManager/README.md

 This is a simple and secure password manager written in Python.
 It allows you to securely store account credentials (username/password) in an encrypted file, protected by a master password.
 It utilizes PBKDF2-HMAC for key derivation, SHA-256 for password hashing, and Fernet encryption from the cryptography library to encrypt and decrypt passwords.

 ## Features
-Master Password: Protects access to the stored passwords.
+* Master Password: Protects access to the stored passwords.
-Encryption: Passwords are encrypted using Fernet symmetric encryption.
+* Encryption: Passwords are encrypted using Fernet symmetric encryption.
-Salted Hashing: The master password is hashed with a salt using SHA-256 to prevent rainbow table attacks.
+* Salted Hashing: The master password is hashed with a salt using SHA-256 to prevent rainbow table attacks.
-PBKDF2HMAC: Ensures that the encryption key derived from the master password is secure.
+* PBKDF2HMAC: Ensures that the encryption key derived from the master password is secure.
-Password Storage: Account names and encrypted passwords are stored in a text file (passwords.txt).
+* Password Storage: Account names and encrypted passwords are stored in a text file (passwords.txt).

 ## Prerequisites
-Python 3.x must be installed on your machine.
+* Python 3.x must be installed on your machine.
-You will need the cryptography library.
-Install it using the following command:
-- pip install cryptography

 ## Installation
 ### Option 1: Clone the Repository